 Charles-Frederic Selmer died in 1878 leaving sixteen children; five surviving to adulthood.
-Brothers Alexandre and Henri Selmer (2 of the survivors) were 4th generation musicians when they graduated from the Paris Conservatory of Music in the late 1800s as clarinetists.
+Brothers Alexandre and Henri Selmer (two of the survivors) were 4th generation musicians when they graduated from the Paris Conservatory of Music in the late 1800s as clarinetists.
 An important part of being considered a professional musician included the necessary skills to make their own accessories and the ability to repair and modify their own instruments.
-Before widespread industrialization, musical instruments and accessories were hand made.
+Before widespread industrialization, musical instruments and accessories were handmade.
 By 1900 Henri Selmer had established a reputation for his reeds and mouthpieces.
 He opened a shop at Place Dancourt in Paris to meet the growing demand for these accessories and soon repair work and customizing led to the manufacturing of clarinets.
-By 1920, Henri had diversified into the manufacture of double reed instruments, including oboes and bassoons.
+By 1920, Henri had diversified into the manufacture of double-reed instruments, including oboes and bassoons.

 In 1931 Classical performing artist and inventor Mario Maccaferri (see the separate section on Mario Maccaferri) had developed ideas for creating a louder and more sonorous guitar.
 He had a background in lutherie and had built several prototypes.
 Ben and Lew Davis, who managed Selmer’s London dealership, were impressed.
 They introduced Maccaferri to Henri Selmer.
 With assurances from the Davis brothers and based on Maccaferri’s reputation with Master Luthier Mozzani, Monsieur Selmer proposed constructing a run of the instruments at the Selmer manufacturing facility at Mantes-la-Ville, near Paris.
 If they were accepted by the public, they would manufacture more of them.

 An atelier opened under Maccaferri’s direction.
-He drew up the plans for the guitars, oversaw the building of molds and jigs.
+He drew up the plans for the guitars, and oversaw the building of molds and jigs.
 Numerous workers took part in the building of the shop and received training from Maccaferri in his production techniques.
 On May 6th, 1932, patent #736,779 was registered in Paris, entitled “Perfectionnements aux violons, guitars, mandolines et autres instruments à cordes.”
 Its résumé proposed:

 The Maccaferri model Selmer with the large D-shaped soundhole (grande bouche), was originally designed to accommodate Mario Maccaferri’s patented Internal Resonator.
 The basic 1932-33 D-hole guitar has 12 frets and a 648mm (25.5″) scale, with a “classical-width” 2” fingerboard.
 Necks on the early Selmers were generally large.
 Most of the necks were walnut but there were a few produced with maple bodies had maple necks.
 The backs and sides were generally laminated rosewood and the tops always French spruce.
 There are very few remaining examples of the original guitars with the internal resonator intact.
 Part of the reason is relatively poor initial construction but when you consider that the early guitars were favored by musicians that viewed the instruments as working tools, it is easy to imagine how roughly they were treated.
 The general condition of the instruments can be seen in YouTube clips of the day.
 The internal resonators were quite delicate and if jarred loose would rattle.
 It appears that many of them were ripped out of the instrument through the conveniently large soundhole.

 Immediately after Maccaferri’s departure from Selmer, the company responded to the demand for a 14 fret instrument.
 Jazz Manouche used every part of the fretboard and the new guitars had the amazing ability to sound just as loud on the upper register as it did on the lower.
-This was very different from a traditional flat-top guitar that gets noticeable softer as you work higher on the fretboard.
+This was very different from a traditional flat-top guitar that gets noticeably softer as you work higher on the fretboard.

 The new design occurred without Maccaferri’s input.
 The modèle Jazz had a small vertical oval soundhole, and no resonator.
 The same body design was used, and the same materials.
 The shift of the neck to a body joint at the 14th fret moved the bridge closer to the soundhole.
 The removal of the resonator and the new bridge location required a new bracing pattern.
 Around late 1933, after a handful of transitional models, it was offered with the longer 670mm (26.4″) scale.
 Following Maccaferri’s departure, his name and patent numbers for his resonator were eliminated from the headstock engraving and his credit was removed from the internal label.
 Ironically, Maccaferri never knew Reinhardt.